AngJianming/typst-resume/angjianming-resume.typ

     #parbreak()

     #section("About Me")
-    Discipline Software Engineer with 3+ years in full-stack dev, specializing in Web3, AI/ML, Mobile and Cloud tech.
+    Discipline Software Engineer with 3+ years in full-stack dev, specialising in AI/ML, Mobile, Web3 and Cloud tech.
 Have built multiple projects for clients, hackathons, ideations, and even IoT companies.
 Fun fact: GitHub might be my strongest asset as of today.
 Always enjoy updating myself on the latest tech news and will constantly learn and adapt to change.
 I also actively compete in CTFs, Game Jams, and Hackathons.
     #parbreak()

     #section("Educational Background")